yandiher/warung_database/README.md

 5. Open _buy.py_ when you buy product for stock.
 6. Open _sales.py_ when the shop open.
 It will record the transaction all the day until you type _Exit_.
 7. When someone buys a product two pieces, you have to scan it twice.
-8. _Missing.py_ is used better on the last day of the month when you are about to do Inventory take.
+8. A _missing.py_ is used better on the last day of the month when you are about to do Inventory take.

 ## IMPROVEMENT